NavneetKanna/blog/_posts/2024-02-22-dlgrad-Behind-the-scenes.md

 ## Broadcasting

 dlgrad also supports broadcasting.
 It does <i><b>not</b></i> create any additional copies or take extra memory for this operation.
-Since all the Tensors irrespective of their shapes, are stored as 1D arrays, it took me a couple of days to figure out the algorithm, which can be read in the ops [c src files](https://github.com/NavneetKanna/dlgrad/tree/main/dlgrad/src/c), such as add or matmul.
+Since all the Tensors irrespective of their shapes, are stored as 1D arrays, it took me quite some time to figure out the algorithm.
+The code can be found [here](https://github.com/NavneetKanna/dlgrad/tree/main/dlgrad/src/c).

 ## Explanation of algorithims